So your mouth can’t stop watering and you’re wondering “why am I craving fatty foods?”

 What people don’t understand is that their brain, body, subconscious will TAKE CONTROL OVER YOU to stop you from starving.

 This explains the out of control symptoms that many people experience when they binge eat.
-For more info on these out of control symptoms, you can check out my article here.

 When you are undereating, you then overeat.

 So yes – you are overeating.
 But you are (probably) not eating regularly enough before you binge eating.